 Certain cars carry a premium no matter what.
 Rare cars will be tougher to negotiate simply because of supply and demand.
 Low Supply + High Demand = High prices.

 Brands of vehicles may also affect your ability to get a good price on a used car.
-For example, Toyota’s have a reputation for reliability.
+For example, Toyota has a reputation for reliability.
 Toyota vehicles demand a premium in the market over similar vehicles no matter the condition simply because of this.

 On the flip side, manufacturers that don’t have such a stellar reputation for reliability are heavily discounted even when the vehicles don’t reflect it.
 Using this to your advantage will help you score a better deal.